The Lathe of Heaven: Plot summary

-The book is set in Portland, Oregon, in the year 2002.
+The book is set in Portland, Oregon in the year 2002.
 Portland has three million inhabitants and continuous rain.
-It is deprived enough for the poorer inhabitants to have kwashiorkor, a protein deprivation from malnutrition.
-Although impoverished, the culture is similar to the 1970s in the United States.
-There is also a massive war in the Middle East.
-Climate change reduces quality of life.
+Many citizens suffer from malnutrition and poverty.
+The world is seriously affected by war in the Middle East and climate change.

-George Orr, a draftsman and addict, abuses drugs to prevent "effective" dreams that change reality.
-After one of these dreams, the new reality is the only reality for everyone else, but George retains memory of the previous reality.
-Under threat of incarceration, Orr undergoes treatment for his addiction.
+George Orr is a draftsman with a mysterious ability.
+Some of his dreams are "effective" dreams that change reality.
+Orr's effective dreams shift the entire universe, changing both the past and present and creating a new timeline.
+Only Orr remembers that things were ever different, with the exception of people who watch him directly when the dreams occur.
+Orr begins abusing drugs to suppress his dreams.

-George attends therapy sessions with ambitious psychiatrist and sleep researcher William Haber.
-Orr claims he has the power to dream "effectively".
-Haber, gradually believing the evidence, seeks to use George's power to change the planet.
-His experiments with a biofeedback/EEG machine, nicknamed the Augmentor, enhance Orr's abilities while producing a series of increasingly intolerable alternative worlds based on an assortment of utopian (and dystopian) premises:
+Orr begins attending mandated therapy sessions with ambitious psychiatrist and sleep researcher Dr. William Haber.
+After he witnesses Orr's dreams change a picture in his office, Haber believes in Orr's powers.
+Dr. Haber seeks to change the planet.
+Haber's experiments with a biofeedback/EEG machine, nicknamed the Augmentor, enhance Orr's abilities while producing a series of increasingly intolerable alternative worlds based on an assortment of utopian (and dystopian) premises: